 Under the Urban Waste Water Treatment (UWWT) Directive all coastal discharges above a certain volume must have secondary treatment installed by the end of 2000.
 Secondary treatment of sewage will significantly reduce organic loading and to a lesser extent reduce concentrations of dissolved nutrients.
-The effects of these reductions on coastal features and the birds they support are difficult to predict.
+The effects of these reductions on coastal features and birds they support in Pagham Harbour are difficult to predict.
 On the one hand, it might be expected that there would be a redistribution of feeding birds or a reduction in the overall capacity of a coastal area to support bird populations.
-On the other hand, where bird populations are currently adversely affected by eutrophication, cleaner discharges may contribute to improving site condition.
+On the other hand, where bird populations are currently adversely affected by eutrophication, cleaner discharges may cause a redistribution of feeding birds or they may have a much greater effect causing a reduction in the overall capacity of a coastal area to support bird populations.
+Alternatively, where bird populations are adversely affected by eutrophication, cleaner discharges may contribute to improving site condition.